 At the start of the pandemic this challenge was only exacerbated.
-With the steep flux of ecommerce, retailers had to adapt quickly to an efficient and agile online presence so the customer could still have as similar experience as possible to shopping in store.
+With the steep flux of ecommerce, retailers had to adapt quickly to an efficient and agile online presence, so that the customer could still have as similar experience as possible to shopping in store.

-Against a backdrop of disruption, Alex MacPherson, Director of Solution Consultancy and Account Management, Manhattan Associates, discusses three reasons retailers should be looking to adopt cloud technology right now, as they begin rebuilding for what comes next.
+Against a backdrop of disruption, we discuss three reasons retailers should be looking to adopt cloud technology - whether it be the best cloud storage, or the best cloud hosting - right now, as they begin rebuilding for what comes next.

 Implementing a cloud-based system promotes business innovation and improves efficiency.
 Why?
 Well, with legacy on-premise solutions, organizations are stuck facing numerous time-consuming upgrades in order to get to the newest version of the technology.

 The only innovation coming into the business will be when the system gets upgraded and even then, companies will have to wait until the next upgrade - which could be years - in order to introduce the newest developments, meaning that companies miss out on improvements which benefit the entire organization.

 At this point, any chance of innovation is lost, leaving retailers behind the pace and a crowd of fed-up customers in their wake.
 Working in the cloud and with microservices specifically, however, enables retail organizations to continuously innovate, without the roadblocks or impediments of constant hardware upgrades, so that new ideas, systems and processes can be implemented rapidly to stay ahead of the curve.